PGamingHD/PGamingHD/README.md

 * Self taught, backend developer
 * Started coding back in **2018**
 * Over 4 years of experience with [`JavaScript`](https://www.javascript.com) and a year with [`TypeScript`](https://www.typescriptlang.org)
-* Always willing to learn new things, and ofcourse work in teams
+* Always willing to learn new things, and of course work in teams

 # 📫 How to reach me
 I am available on multiple platforms, try one of these below!